Pothigai

-The Pothigai Hills, also known as Agasthiyar Mountain is a 1,866-metre (6,122 ft)-tall peak in the southern part of the Western Ghats or Sahyadri of South India.
-The peak lies in Tenkasi District of Tamil Nadu near the border of Kerala.
+The Pothigai Hills, also known as Agasthiyar Mountain, is a 1,866-metre (6,122 ft)-tall peak in the southern part of the Western Ghats or Sahyadri of South India.
+The peak lies in Tirunelveli District of Tamil Nadu.

 The area contains several important natural habitats for in-situ conservation of biological diversity, including forests containing threatened species of significant value to science and conservation.

 Geography

 The western slope is located in the Thiruvananthapuram district of Kerala state, eastern slope of Pothigai hills is in the Tirunelveli district, southern slope is located in Kanyakumari district of Tamil Nadu.
 At 1,866 meters, it is the highest peak in the rugged Ashambu hills, which have one of the richest concentrations of biodiversity in the Western Ghats.
-The area is known for its extensive views, forests, waterfalls, ancient temples, and the river Tamirabarani, the lifeline of the region.
+The area is known for its extensive views, forests, waterfalls, ancient temples, and the river Thamirabarani, the lifeline of the region.